cx-shay-shimonov/KeyboardGuard--Sticky-Language-Keyboard/README.md

 3. **Check sound preferences**: Go to System Preferences → Sound → Sound Effects
 4. **Use silent mode if needed**: Run with `--nosound` to disable sound effects
 5. **Verify compilation**: Make sure you compiled with `-framework AudioToolbox`

+### Toast Notifications Not Appearing

+If you don't see visual toast notifications when language switching occurs:

+1. **Check if visual notifications are enabled**: Look for "Visual notifications: enabled (toast)" in startup message
+2. **Test with a quick timeout**: Run `./KeyboardGuard -t 3` for faster testing
+3. **Disable if not needed**: Use `--novisual` to disable toast notifications
+4. **Verify compilation**: Make sure you compiled with `-framework Cocoa`
+5. **Check screen position**: Toast appears in top-right corner of main screen

 ### Understanding the logs